USEPA/e-manifest/docs/src/Services/Manifest/billing.md

      in the return JSON:

      ```
-     - message "Provided EndDate is earlier than emanifest start date”
+     - message "Provided EndDate is earlier than emanifest start date"
      - field: endDate
      - value: [value of endDate]
      ```